 Winter in Tokyo is rather cold, but instead of staying inside all day, there are lots of activities for you to enjoy.
+In fact, there are lots of things to do in Tokyo that you can only experience during winter!
 I hope you have fun with the list of 10 activities below.

 1. See beautiful Christmas illuminations